iFlex/2048/README.md

 # 2048
 Originally Made just for fun.
 [Play it here!](http://gabrielecirulli.github.io/2048/)

-How to work with the automatic solver.
+How to work with the automatic solver?
 This modified version of 2048 allows you to run the game with various solving scripts.

 How to run one: you need to have a script that solves the game in ./solvers folder